sebfisch/java-data/content/docs/features/recordpatterns.md

 # Record Patterns

 [Record Patterns](https://openjdk.java.net/jeps/405)
-are not available in Java 17.
+are not available in Java 17,
+but are expected to be provided in some later version.
 We briefly mention them anyway because they represent an important aspect of pattern matching discussed in the background section: